Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     pip install quacc[tblite]
     ```

-    First we initialize a Parsl configuration.
-For this example, we will request one Slurm job (block), which will run single-core compute tasks over two nodes.
+    First, we initialize a Parsl configuration.
+For this example, we will request one Slurm job (block), which will concurrently run single-core compute tasks over two nodes.

     ```python
     import parsl